How to master Bakasana - Crow pose

-When you feel ready, exhale, lowering your feet onto the ground and coming back into a squat position.
+When you feel ready, exhale, lower your feet onto the ground, and come back into a squat position.

 Variation of crow pose

 Bakasana prep school - baby Bakasana: Practice the Bakasana movement by the baby Bakasana.
 Rest on your forearms, palms flat against each other, and lean forward into your upper arms.
 Your knees should be pressing against the outside of your upper arms.
 Keep your head lifted, as with Bakasana.
-This trains your upper body and core in preparation for Bakasana, without the fear of falling.
+This trains your upper body and core in preparation for Bakasana without fearing to fall.

 Parsva Bakasana - Sidecrow

 Preparatory poses to crow pose

 - Adho Mukha svanasana - Downward Facing dog